- Accommodation on double occupancy basis.

 - Travel Insurance.

-This is a motor vehicle-based tour with some optional hikes, and can be undertaken by anyone in general good health.
+This trip is a motor vehicle-based cultural sightseeing with some day hikes and anyone in general good health can participate in it.
 The itinerary’s highest altitude is Chele La (12,497 feet, or 3,810 meters) for a brief stop.
-Our accommodations are in lower altitudes where altitude sickness is not a concern.
-Some of the hiking excursions are steep, but they are optional.
-Travel on a given day can include three to six hours of driving, sometimes on rough or damaged roads that are carved out of the hillside.
-If you are traveling during monsoon, there can be temporary washouts.
+Our accommodations are in lower elevations where altitude sickness is not a concern.
+Some of the hiking excursions are steep, but they are optional; if you don't wish to hike, you stay behind with the driver.
+Road trips can be three to six hours of driving, sometimes on rough or damaged roads.
+If you are traveling during monsoon season, there can be temporary washouts and in winter, passes covered with snows.

 Far & High Travel provides Korean- or Japanese-made SUVs or minivans, or Japanese coaster buses, depending on the group size.
 Drivers are skilled and know Bhutan’s roadways.
 Drivers, unlike guides, may speak little or no English.
 Flat tires and mechanical breakdowns are possible in these conditions, but our drivers are capable of taking the situations under control.
 We will appreciate your cooperation and flexibility when something unexpected happens during the tour.

 Majority of Bhutanese hotels are small properties with 25 or 30 rooms; some are even smaller.
 They are built in local architectural styles and have traditional Bhutanese decor.
-They are classified as “three-star” properties, but in fact have limited choices even if you want to upgrade.
-You will have private bathroom with running hot and cold water.
-There may be disparity in the rooms; so travelers of the same group may get different types of rooms.
+These are “three-star” properties by local standard, but in fact, have limited choices even if you want to upgrade.
+You will have a private bathroom with running hot and cold water.
+There may be the disparity in the rooms; so travelers of the same group may get different types of accommodations.
 Toiletry supplies may be limited.
 Hotels in the towns may have internet and long distance calling available.

 Our tour features three meals each day, most of them at our hotel.
-In Bhutan, meals are usually served in buffet that includes rice, vegetables, noodles, and breads.
+In Bhutan hotels, they serve meals usually in buffet style or set menu that includes rice dishes, curried or stir-fried, vegetables, noodles, and bread and one or two meat dishes.
+Warning: A local style of meat dish contains bones.
+Many past travelers commented that meat was chewy or tough and that makes sense as they import meat from India and other neighboring countries.
+They don't slaughter animals in Bhutan.
 Our guides can arrange some dinners at local restaurants at your request.
 One note: traditional Bhutanese food always features chilies, and the most popular dish, "ema datshi," is made with large, hot, green chilies in a cheese sauce.

 Our guides are college-educated local people, proficient in English and trained and licensed by local tourism authorities.
-Most importantly, they are friendly and committed to deliver the best services.
+Most importantly, they are friendly and committed to delivering the best services.

 International and internal airfares

 The tour starts and finishes in Paro, Bhutan.
 There are no direct flight connections from the USA or Europe to Bhutan.
-You need to first fly to Bangkok, Delhi, Kolkata or Kathmandu, spend a night there and next day fly to Bhutan.
-Bangkok is the most popular gateway for travel to Bhutan, as there are daily 2 flights from Bangkok and the US citizens and most European passport holders don't need visa for Bhutan.
+You need to first fly to Bangkok, Delhi, Kolkata or Kathmandu, spend a night there and next day to Bhutan.
+Bangkok is the most popular gateway for travel to Bhutan, as there are daily two flights from Bangkok and the US citizens and most European passport holders don't need a visa for Thailand.

 From Kathmandu and Delhi also there are five or six flights a week depending on the season.
 Please do not buy your international airfare until Bhutan flight schedule is available.